labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step3.md

 # Implementing Property Validation

-Properties not only allow us to access computed values as attributes but also provide control over getting, setting, and deleting attribute values.
-This is particularly useful for adding validation to ensure that attribute values meet certain criteria.
+Properties in Python are a powerful feature.
+They not only let you access computed values as if they were regular attributes but also give you control over how these attribute values are retrieved, set, and deleted.
+This control is extremely useful when you need to add validation to your attributes.
+Validation ensures that the values assigned to attributes meet specific criteria, which helps maintain the integrity of your data.

-In our `Stock` class, we want to ensure that:

-- `shares` is a non-negative integer
-- `price` is a non-negative float

-To implement this validation, we'll use property decorators with getters and setters.
+In our `Stock` class, we have two important attributes: `shares` and `price`.
+We want to make sure that `shares` is a non - negative integer and `price` is a non - negative float.
+To achieve this validation, we'll use property decorators along with getters and setters.

 ## Instructions:

-1. Open the `stock.py` file in the editor:
+1. First, you need to open the `stock.py` file in the editor.
+This is where we'll make all the changes to our `Stock` class.
+Use the following command in the terminal:

    ```bash
    code /home/labex/project/stock.py
    ```

-2. Add private attributes `_shares` and `_price` to store the actual values, and modify the constructor to use them:
+2. In Python, we can use private attributes to store the actual values of our class variables.
+Private attributes are denoted by a leading underscore.
+Add the private attributes `_shares` and `_price` to the `Stock` class and modify the constructor to use them.
+The constructor is the method that gets called when you create a new instance of the class.
+Here's how you do it:

    ```python
    def __init__(self, name, shares, price):